UPDATE 1-China slows down approval for new online games - SCMP | Technology

 UPDATE 1-China slows down approval for new online games - SCMP

 China has temporarily slowed down approval for all new online games in a bid to curb a gaming addiction among young people, the South China Morning Post reported https://bit.ly/3hiH4ee on Thursday citing people with knowledge of the matter.
-The move to slow down approvals was revealed at a meeting between Chinese authorities and industry giants Tencent Holdings Ltd and NetEase Inc, the report said, adding that it was not clear until when the suspension would last.
-NetEase did not immediately respond to Reuters request for comment.
+The SCMP said the strategy to slow down approvals emerged after a Wednesday meeting between Chinese authorities and gaming firms including Tencent Holdings Ltd and NetEase Inc .
+Beijing on Wednesday had summoned gaming firms including Tencent and NetEase.
+Tencent declined to comment.

 China has temporarily slowed down approval for all new online games in a bid to curb a gaming addiction among young people, the South China Morning Post reported https://bit.ly/3hiH4ee on Thursday citing people with knowledge of the matter.

-The move to slow down approvals was revealed at a meeting between Chinese authorities and industry giants Tencent Holdings Ltd and NetEase Inc, the report said, adding that it was not clear until when the suspension would last.
+The SCMP said the strategy to slow down approvals emerged after a Wednesday meeting between Chinese authorities and gaming firms including Tencent Holdings Ltd and NetEase Inc .
 Beijing on Wednesday had summoned gaming firms including Tencent and NetEase.

 Tencent declined to comment.
 NetEase did not immediately respond to Reuters request for comment.
 China moved in August to ban under-18s from playing video games for more than three hours a week, saying this was needed to curb a growing addiction to what it once described as "spiritual opium".